Avoiding the Illusion of Communication

 George Bernard Shaw is credited with the quote, “The single biggest problem in communication is the illusion that it has taken place.”
 Too often in our personal and professional lives, miscommunication happens.
 Miscommunications often lead to frustration.
 It is easy for individuals to have the illusion that they have communicated and set clear expectations, while the reality is much different.

 Almost everyone has heard there are two sides to every story.
-As someone in a position of leadership, there are times I have a front row seat to miscommunication.
-All parties involved believe that they have made themselves understood.
-It is only after hearing both sides of the same story that it becomes obvious that the illusion of communication is all that has taken place.
+As someone in a position of leadership, there are times I have a front-row seat to miscommunication.
+All parties involved believe they have made themselves understood.
+It is only after hearing both sides of the same story that it becomes obvious the illusion of communication has taken place.

 Jones|Carter Values Communication